yiyun-chu/yiyun-chu.github.io/_pages/about.md

   - /about.html
 ---

 Yi-Yun (Athena) Chu is a Ph.D. student in Information Systems at Heinz College, Carnegie Mellon University.
 Prior to Ph.D., she obtained a dual Bachelor’s degree in Advertising and International Business from National Chengchi University ([NCCU](https://www.nccu.edu.tw)) and a Master’s degree in Management of Information Systems and Digital Innovation from the London School of Economics and Political Science ([LSE](https://www.lse.ac.uk)).
-Her research lies at the intersection of technology, business, and policy, focusing on the economics of information systems and consumer behavior on online platforms.
-By combining economic and machine learning methods, she analyzes large-scale data to inform platform strategies and improve social welfare.

 Research Interests
 ======